 Ancient Greek laws against tyrants is a very fine subject to explore.
 Ancient Greece is known for its emerging democracy, many of which sentenced them to death.

 Scholarly observers have defined classical Athens as a direct democracy.
-Some have quarrelled on how democratic the ancient Greek city-states acut It depends on how people actually feel about the prospects of majority rule.
+Some have quarreled on how democratic the ancient Greek city-states were.
+It is dependent on how people perceive the prospects of majority rule.

 In Ancient Greece, many city-states institutionalized and encouraged large-scale pro-democracy uprisings.
 They passed legislation encouraging the brave to strike the first blow against non-democratic regimes, which essentially gave the populace the right.

 The world tends to watch in astonishment when popular uprisings after a long trail of abuses suddenly overthrow authoritarian regimes that were thought stable if decadent.
 The Eastern European insurgencies of 1989 as well as the Arab Spring revolts of 2011 left observers with cautious optimism.